frederic-perez/AmE-dictionary/data/dictionary.md

 __rundown<sup>1</sup>__ _n_ :dart::nine: /ˈrʌnˌdaʊn/ __1__ A point-by-point summary. __2__ _Baseball_ Pursuit of a runner caught between bases by two or more players of the opposing team.
 __rundown<sup>2</sup>__ _adj_ (run-down)
 __runes__ _n_ __1__ Symbols of an ancient alphabet, used for divination.
-__rung__ _n informal_ :nine::m: A particular level or position in an organization: _I started on the bottom rung of the company._ _He deserves to be in the lowest rungs of hell._ _The Romans climbed the rungs._ _The rung of the ladder._
+__rung__ _n informal_ :dart::nine::m: __5__ A level or degree in a hierarchy: _a middle manager awaiting a promotion to the next rung._ A particular level or position in an organization: _I started on the bottom rung of the company._ _He deserves to be in the lowest rungs of hell._ _The Romans climbed the rungs._ _The rung of the ladder._
 __runnel__ _n_
 __runner-up__ _n_ :nine::m::dart: (runners-up) The competitor who finishes second. _Syn_ second best _Nadal was the runner-up to Roger Federer in 2006-7._ _They are runners-up to Real Madrid._ _Nishikori was runner-up here last season._ _That was a close runner-up._
 __running account__ _n_ Current account.